wwright71/engr3/README.md

 )

-# Sets each of the digital pins as an output.
 for coil in coils:
     coil.direction = digitalio.Direction.OUTPUT
 for coil2 in coils2:
     coil2.direction = digitalio.Direction.OUTPUT

-# Creates an instance of the stepper motor so you can send commands to it (using the Adafruit Motor library).
 motor = stepper.StepperMotor(coils[0], coils[1], coils[2], coils[3], microsteps=None)
 motor2 = stepper.StepperMotor(coils2[0], coils2[1], coils2[2], coils2[3], microsteps=None)